 Traditional Preparation Methods

 This stuff is not something to take lightly.
-Other plants like Calea zachatechichi, and Xhosa, have been exaggeratedly "psychedelic".
-They do work from my experience but they are not quite as "narcotic" or "psychedelic" in the traditional sense.
+Other plants like Calea zachatechichi, and Xhosa, have been exaggeratedly marketed.
+They do work from my experience but they are not quite as entheogenic in the traditional sense.
 Galbulimima on the other hand has been reported to cause extreme dilation of the pupils and unusual behaviors from that of the sober life.
 It also requires someone who really knows what they are doing to identify such a plant.
 Maybe one day it will make an underground appearance in our country.
 Until then, it's cool to learn about.